-Analytical results based on component-level performances obtained from the LSP and LDP suggest that special moment frames designed in accordance with ASCE 7 and its referenced standards have difficulty achieving the selected seismic performance objective of an existing building intended to be equivalent to a new building.
-This notion is driven by the performance of the columns and beam-to-column connections.
-The results for the columns can be enhanced by more mechanistically consistent column provisions and analytical modeling parameters.
-Although the acceptance criteria for a connection are derived from a highly vetted testing program, enhancement to the transference of nonlinear test results to linear acceptance criteria and the supplementary (cumulative) adjustment factors could be investigated.
+Analytical results based on component-level performances obtained from the LDP suggest that special concentrically braced frames designed in accordance with ASCE 7 and its referenced standards can achieve the selected seismic performance objective of an existing building intended to be equivalent to a new building.
+Conversely, results from the LSP provide a contrary inference based on the performance of the columns, a result that can be enhanced by more mechanistically consistent column provisions and analytical modeling parameters.